0x1mteyaz/0x1mteyaz/README.md

 ## Current Projects
 - **Dealership Website** - Full-stack system for a trade dealership, including inventory management and security.
 - **Logistics Management** - Cross-platform app to manage deliveries, drivers, jobs, and earnings.
 Includes real-time distance tracking and features to streamline business processes.
+- **Plex Media Manager App** - Mobile application that allows users to search and request new content such as movies or TV shows.

 ------------

 ## Featured Repositories
-- Repositories will be made public once enough progress has been made.
+- Repositories will be made public soon.

 ------------